dillonHe/EasyEDA-Documents/Tutorial/Introduction.md

 **Save to Server**: Save your preferences (Toolbar configurations, EasyEDA libs, Hotkey settings, language and so on) to the EasyEDA Server.

-**Load from Server**: EasyEDA can’t load your Preferences automatically but once you have saved them, you can load them manually.
+**Load from Server**: EasyEDA can't load your Preferences automatically but once you have saved them, you can load them manually.
 Then, when you change to a different computer or browser, you can load your preferences from the EasyEDA Server.

 If you have not saved any preferences then **Load from Server** will have no effect.